- Who is eligible to go on an Alternative Break trip?

 - How much does it cost?

-There are several steps to take in order to be a Trip Leader.
+There are several steps to take in order to be a Project Leader.
 To begin with, you need to take responsibility for the various aspects of putting a team together.
 The ABP has set up a system to keep you on track.
 First, you submit a Preliminary Proposal.
 If accepted, you'll be invited to submit a Final Proposal.
 From there you may define your specific role with the help of your team, but ultimately you will be responsible for setting the team goals and working to achieve those goals.
-For more information, please check out the trip leader expecations outlined in the application.
+For more information, please check out the project leader expecations outlined in the application.
 In addition, you can make an appointment with Student Engagement or ABP student committee to ask questions or speak about your ideas.

 - Is there ABP financial aid or scholarships available?

 The ABP may provide travel grants for up to six project participants.

 You are responsible for talking with your physician and looking on the Center for Disease Control website to make informed choices of which immunizations you will need.
 Look on the travel health page and then search for your destination country.

 It is the responsibility of the team, working with the ABP and its sponsor organization, to design and carry out trips that are safe for everyone involved.
 Columbia has a general policy that it cannot support trips to countries that appear on the U.S. State Department's travel warning list.
 A proposal that includes travel to one of these countries will not be accepted.
 If a country appears on the list after a proposal has been accepted, and your trip will need to be altered in order to recieve ABP support.
 Individuals who choose to go to restricted countries will be traveling independently of Columbia University and will not have access to its resources.

 - What are the rules Project Leaders need to be aware of?